ZTiKnl/IDA-AX/README.md

   M = Medusa
   H = Hydra

-It displays the killcounts for as long as EDMC is open, all stats are deleted on restart of EDMC.
+It displays the killcounts ~~for as long as EDMC is open, all stats are deleted on restart of EDMC~~.
 It is NOT affected by game client closure/crash, it will remember the stats as long as EDMC remains open.
+If you place a checkmark in the settings tab, it will remember counts also on EDMC restart.
-In case of an EDMC crash, you can always read back the killcounts in the log file `%TMP%\EDMarketConnector.log` (this file is cleared on EDMC startup)
+*In case of an EDMC crash, you can always read back the killcounts in the log file `%TMP%\EDMarketConnector.log` (this file is cleared on EDMC startup)*

 ## How to use:
 1. Clone the repo to the EDMC plugin folder, or download and unzip to the EDMC plugin folder
    (default: `c:\Users\%USERNAME%\AppData\Local\EDMarketConnector\plugins`)